-8.2.4.3 Remote Sessions Window
+10.2.4.3 Remote sessions window

 Remote sessions are opened in tabs of a separate window.
 Each tab hosts one session.
-The toolbar on the left of the window helps you manage the windows/sessions; for example toggle fullscreen mode, resize the window to match the display size of the session, send specific keystrokes to the session, take screenshots of the session, or set the image quality.
+The toolbar on the left of the window helps you manage the windows/sessions, such as toggle fullscreen mode, resize the window to match the display size of the session, send specific keystrokes to the session, take screenshots of the session, or set the image quality.

-FIGURE 8.5: REMMINA VIEWING SLES 15 REMOTE SESSION
+FIGURE 10.5: REMMINA VIEWING REMOTE SESSION

-8.2.5 Editing, Copying, and Deleting Saved Sessions
+10.2.5 Editing, copying, and deleting saved sessions

 To edit a saved remote session, right-click its name in Remmina's main window and select Edit.
-Refer to Section 8.2.3, "Adding Remote Sessions" for the description of the relevant fields.
+Refer to Section 10.2.3, "Adding remote sessions" for the description of the relevant fields.